SpencerDawkins/rtp-quic-sdp/draft-dawkins-avtcore-sdp-rtp-quic.md

 --- abstract

-This document describes these new SDP "proto" attribute values: "QUIC", "QUIC/RTP/SAVP", "QUIC/RTP/AVPF", and "QUIC/RTP/SAVPF", and describes how SDP Offer/Answer can be used to set up an RTP connection using QUIC as a transport protocol.
+This document describes these new SDP "proto" attribute values, "QUIC", "QUIC/RTP/AVP", and "QUIC/RTP/AVPF", and describes how SDP Offer/Answer can be used to set up an RTP connection using QUIC as a transport protocol.

 These proto values are necessary to allow the use of QUIC as an underlying transport protocol for applications such as SIP and WebRTC that commonly use SDP as a session signaling protocol to set up RTP connections.